Abzaek/JSProjects/README.md

-The In This Repo Is Originally Made By John Smilga (Https://Johnsmilga.Com/).
-All The Changes Are Made Inside Setup Folder Of Each Project.
-The Credit For All Other Written Codes Goes To Him.
+All the files in this repo were originally created by John Smilga (Https://Johnsmilga.Com/).
+All the Changes are made inside setup folder of each project. the credit for all other written codes goes to him.